RedHatInsights/insights-core/docs/customtut_parsers.rst

 and map it
 into a format that is usable by Combiners and Rules.
-Raw content is content obtained directly from a system file or command, and may collected by Insights Client, or from some other source such as a SOS Report.
+Raw content is content obtained directly from a system file or command, and may be collected by Insights Client, or from some other source such as a SOS Report.
 The following examples will demonstrate development of different types of parsers.